Boyos999/tes3mp-xp/README.md

 * Ability to respec a players skills & attributes
 * Gives player a "Training Journal" after chargen which they can use to access leveling/respec functions
 * Simple party system for kill experience
-* Experience penalty on death
+* Experience penalty on death and jail time

 # Install
 * Place the json files from the `vanilla Data` folder in `server/data/custom/tes3mp-xp`